salindersidhu/CIUI/README.md

 CIUI welcomes contributions from anyone and everyone.
 Please see our [contributing guide](/CONTRIBUTING.md) for more info.

 # Credits
-CIUI draws inspiration from the following existing addons:
+CIUI draws inspiration from the following addons:

 - **easy-frames** - Player and Target unit frames
 - **daftMainBar** - Main action bar and extra action bars
 - **UnitFramesImproved** - Player and Target unit frames
-- **Improved Blizzard UI** - Minimap and party unit frames
+- **Improved Blizzard UI** - Minimap, action bars and party unit frames